-In 2022, the University did not purchase further laptops or data bundles for students.
-The remainder of the laptops purchased in 2021 were distributed to NSFAS students.
+The University did not purchase additional laptops or data bundles for students in 2022.
+The remainder of the laptops purchased in 2021 were distributed to National Student Financial Aid Scheme (NSFAS) students.
 All students were back on campus, so no data was provisioned.